fusor/ocp-velero-ansible/README.md

-# ark-ansible
+# velero-ansible

 This is a set of Ansible roles which allow you to:
-* Download Ark and OpenShift Installer
+* Download Velero and OpenShift Installer
 * Create an install-config.yaml file from a set of defaults
 * Launch an OCP4.0 cluster to AWS
-* Install Ark on the OCP cluster
+* Install Velero on the OCP cluster
 * Create Nginx test application
-* Back up Nginx application using Ark
+* Back up Nginx application using Velero
-* Restore Nginx application using Ark
+* Restore Nginx application using Velero

 # Prerequisites